FreeGrok/FreeGrok/README.md

 ### 5.2 Using Opengrok shell wrapper script to create indexes

-For \*nix systems there is a shell script called `OpenGrok` which simplifies most of the tasks.
+For \*nix systems there is a shell script called `FreeGrok` which simplifies most of the tasks.
 It has been tested on Solaris and Linux distributions.

 #### 5.2.1 Deploy the web application